JoshSchramm94/validateHOT/README.md

 The data frame has a total of 105 participants and 41 columns.

 Now imagine you included a validation task with six alternatives plus a no-buy alternative.
-We specify the `data` argument and as well as the `id`.
+We specify the `data` argument and the `id`.
 Since we also have a *no-buy* alternative in our validation task, we specify the `none` argument, otherwise we would have left it empty.
 Afterwards, we define each alternative with the argument `prod.levels`.
-If we look back at the data frame, we can see that the first alternative in the holdout task (`c(3, 6, 10, 13, 16, 20, 24, 32, 35)`) is composed of the following attribute levels att1_lev2, att2_lev2, att3_lev4,
-att4_lev3, att5_lev2, att6_lev4, att7_lev4, att8_lev6, and price_3.
+If we look back at the data frame, we can see that the first alternative in the holdout task (`c(3, 6, 10, 13, 16, 20, 24, 32, 35)`) is composed of the following attribute levels att1_lev2, att2_lev2, att3_lev4, att4_lev3, att5_lev2, att6_lev4, att7_lev4, att8_lev6, and price_3.

 As mentioned above, all the attributes are part-worth coded and the alternatives have the same price as one of the levels shown (i.e., no